Presidency of Luis Lacalle Pou: Transition

-On 2 December 1900 elected president Luis Lacalle Pou met up with outgoing president Tabaré Vázquez in the Executive Tower to begin the transition process.
-The next day the same process started in the Parliament, between outgoing vice president Lucía Topolansky and elected vicepresident Beatriz Argimón.
+On 2 December 2019 president-elect Luis Lacalle Pou met up with outgoing president Tabaré Vázquez in the Executive Tower to begin the transition process.
+The next day the same process started in the Parliament, between outgoing vice president Lucía Topolansky and Beatriz Argimón.

 On 10 December Lacalle Pou travelled together with president Vázquez to attend the inauguration of Argentine president Alberto Fernández.
 Some days later he publicly announced his predicted cabinet, made up by members of Multicolor Coalition parties.

 Inauguration

 President Lacalle Pou and Vice President Argimón took office on 1 March 2020.
-After making the Constitutional Oath after the General Assembly, they paraded from Libertador Avenue travelling in a convertible 1937 Ford V8 that belonged to his great grandfather Luis Alberto de Herrera.
-The inauguration tour in Montevideo ended at the Independence Square, where Lacalle Pou received the presidential band from the outgoing president Tabaré Vázquez.
+After making the Constitutional Oath after the General Assembly, they paraded from Libertador Avenue travelling in a convertible 1937 Ford V8 that belonged to his great-grandfather Luis Alberto de Herrera.
+The inauguration tour in Montevideo ended at the Plaza Independencia, where Lacalle Pou received the presidential sash from the outgoing president Tabaré Vázquez.

 During his electoral campaign he announced the introduction of a package of public measures through an Urgent Law, a prerogative of the Executive Power in Uruguay that allows the Executive administration send to the General Assembly a bill with a termination period of 90 days after which the bill is automatically approved if the Parliament did not approve nor reject it before that date.
 On 13 March 2020, less than two weeks of Lacalle's administration being passed, the Ministry of Public Health announced the detection of the first cases of COVID-19 in Uruguay.
 Due to that, the measures taken by the government to deal with the health emergency delayed the presentation of the project, which finally reached the General Assembly on 23 April 2020.

 In the first weeks of started this administration, the Uruguayan authorities had to deal with the arrival of the COVID-19 pandemic, that forced the declaration of national health emergency and the adoption of several exceptional measures.